 Here's the list of training courses for volunteers and volunteer managers.
 These courses are recommended to help you in your volunteer journey or in your professional volunteer management career.
 Click on the images to view.

-There are various grants that social service organisations can apply for.
+There are various grants that social service agencies can apply for.
 Examples of such grants include VCF IPG IT Adoption grant, and VCF IPG Pre-Scoped Consultancy.
 For more details on the various grants, please click here

 Share as One Grant

-The SHARE as One matching grant enables your social service organisation to organise meaningful volunteer activities for corporates and to build up your volunteer management capabilities to provide better opportunities and experiences for corporate volunteers.
+The SHARE as One matching grant enables your social service agency to organise meaningful volunteer activities for corporates and to build up your volunteer management capabilities to provide better opportunities and experiences for corporate volunteers.
 For more information, click here

 Our Singapore Fund